 If your donor is dehydrated, they’re not going to taste well, let alone bleed well.
 Hydration should be one of the first things you both address, especially in the immediate days and hours beforehand.
 Plain water is suggested for this purpose, as quite a few other popular beverages are diuretics that can actually contribute to fluid loss.
 The Red Cross recommends drinking at least 16 oz. of water before donating.
 Though perhaps a bit excessive for the amount of blood drawn by cutting, it can’t hurt here either.
 Not only does dehydration make bleeding difficult, it can also lead to your donor feeling ill and possibly fainting during the process.
 In extreme cases, especially when blood loss is also involved, it can send someone into hypovolemic shock.

 Heat and movement cause blood vessels to dilate.
 A donor should consider wearing something warm before donating.
 Even a blanket can be helpful, as being cold naturally causes vasoconstriction of blood vessels close to the skin.
-Massaging the area for a few minutes, and using a warm compress, heating pad, heel warmer, etc. beforehand, can help increase circulation initially.
-It should be warm and comfortable, not hot!
+Massaging the area of choice for a few minutes, and/or using a warm compress, heating pad, heel warmer, etc. beforehand, can help increase circulation initially.
+It should be warm and comfortable, not hot.
 Be aware, however, that this can potentially cause inflammation later.
-It may also lead to the fruition of a terribly awkward scenario. (ドキドキ … )
+It may also lead to the fruition of a potentially awkward scenario. (ドキドキ … )

 Aspirin has anti-platelet properties that, if taken a few hours beforehand, can help slow the process of clotting.
 Keep in mind that, despite its commonality and seemingly innocuous nature, aspirin usage can result in serious, possibly life threatening side-effects.
 Severe and/or excessive bleeding (both internally & externally), ASA poisoning, gastrointestinal injury, hepatotoxic liver damage, and kidney failure are but a few of the problems that can occur, especially with abuse and the neglect of safety / dosage guidelines.